quot3s/quot3s.github.io/quotes3.md

   </div>

   <div class="quote-card">
     <div class="quote-text">I need a lot of varied stimulation to function as a human; therefore, I have diverse interests.
-A lot of us end up becoming a hobbyist in America.</div>
+A lot of us end up becoming a hobbyist (not to be confused with a lobbyist) in America.</div>
   </div>
 </div>
 </div>